Tiger talk overjoys Masters fans but Lefty is missed

-Woods will he or won’t he, now all eyes on Augusta and the name on nearly every tongue is Tiger.
+Woods… will he or won’t he?
+Now, all eyes are on Augusta and the name on nearly every tongue is Tiger.

 They were checking out who was on the course for this practice round, Tiger was the name they most wanted to see.